Skrylas/AoMR-TutorialCampaign/Docs/Triggers.md

      - Timer Milliseconds `2000`
      - Cinematic: Fade Screen, Duration `2200`, Delay `1000`, Activate `Win_03`
      - Music: Stop / Sound: Block All Sounds
-- **Win_3**
+- **Win_03**
      - Campaign: Advance to the Next Mission / Campaign: Advance to the Next Mission Prompt

 ## Misc:
-It appears that Scenarios when part of a Campaign start in Cinematic Mode.
-If the Mission is not intended to start in Cinematic Mode, you should have a Trigger to Enter and Exit Cinematic Mode immediately on start.
+It appears that Scenarios when part of a Campaign start without a UI.
+If the mission does not start with a cinematic you should have a Trigger to Enter and Exit Cinematic Mode afterwards to prevent this, both effects can be part of the same trigger.